MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/azure-best-practices/contoso-migration-infrastructure.md

 There are a few aspects for Contoso to consider:

-- **Azure Security Center**: Azure Security Center provides unified security management and advanced threat protection across hybrid cloud workloads.
+- **Azure Security Center:** Azure Security Center provides unified security management and advanced threat protection across hybrid cloud workloads.
 With Security Center, you can apply security policies across your workloads, limit your exposure to threats, and detect and respond to attacks.
 [Learn more](/azure/security-center/security-center-intro).
-- **Network security groups (NSGs)**: An NSG is a filter (firewall) that contains a list of security rules which, when applied, allow or deny network traffic to resources connected to Azure VNets.
+- **Network security groups (NSGs):** An NSG is a filter (firewall) that contains a list of security rules which, when applied, allow or deny network traffic to resources connected to Azure VNets.
 [Learn more](/azure/virtual-network/security-overview).
-- **Data encryption**: Azure Disk Encryption is a capability that helps you encrypt your Windows and Linux IaaS virtual machine disks.
+- **Data encryption:** Azure Disk Encryption is a capability that helps you encrypt your Windows and Linux IaaS virtual machine disks.
 [Learn more](/azure/security/azure-security-encryption-atrest).

 ### Work with the Azure Security Center